oyvind-meldahl/oyvind-meldahl/README.md

 ### Hi there 👋

+💬 My name is Øyvind, and I am a student at Noroff - School of technology and digital media.
+I am studying front-end development!

+🌱 I am currently finishing my first of two years of school.

+😄 I feel confident in html, css and js, but still have a way to go before I can call myself an expert.

+🔭 In addition to the languages mentioned above, I am looking into leaning Python.

+📫 You may reach me via mail: oyvind.meldahl |at| gmail.com

 <!--
 **oyvind-meldahl/oyvind-meldahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.